-Chronic illness
+Chronic pain

 It’s natural to feel down but you don’t need to carry that hurt and sadness with you every day.
 Our goal isn’t to replace the medical support you may already receive, it’s about learning how to thrive despite chronic pain.
 Many patients find that managing their condition makes them more resilient.
 Chronic pain affects you but it doesn’t have to control you.